prebid/prebid-js-plugin-brightcove/PR_REVIEW.md

 ## Summary
 We take PR review seriously.
 Please read https://medium.com/@mrjoelkemp/giving-better-code-reviews-16109e0fdd36#.xa8lc4i23 to understand how a PR review should be conducted.
 Be rational and strict in your review, make sure you understand exactly what the submitter's intent is.
 Anyone in the community can review a PR, but a Prebid Org member is also required.
 A Prebid Org member should take ownership of a PR and do the initial review.

-For modules and core platform updates, the initial reviewer should request an additional team member to review as a sanity check.
-Merge should only happen when the PR has 2 `LGTM` from the core team and a documentation PR if required.

 ## Ticket Coordinator

 Each week, Prebid Org assigns one person to keep an eye on incoming issues and PRs.
 That person should: